 If you have IBS, you may be fearing eventual cancer, wondering if irritable bowel syndrome can lead to or increase cancer risk.

-This is especially true because the symptoms of IBS are nearly identical — to the symptoms of colon cancer.
+The symptoms of IBS are nearly identical to the symptoms of colon cancer.

 Symptoms of IBS can be scary, and include alternating bouts of diarrhea and constipation — which can occur with colon cancer as well.